-There is limited evidence at this stage to establish whether cyberbullying is more or less harmful than offline bullying, but there is an indication in the literature that young people may either underplay, minimise or deny the harm associated with cyberbullying (Spears et al., 2008).
-A 3-year Australian study on the consequences of cyberbullying found that mental health problems, including anxiety and depression, were more prevalent for children who reported that they had been cyberbullied compared to those who had been bullied offline.
-However, the students in this study stated that they felt cyberbullying was not as bad as offline bullying, even though the actual results indicated that it was for this group of students (JSCCS, 2011b).
+There is limited evidence at this stage to establish whether cyberbullying is more or less harmful than offline bullying, but there is an indication in the literature that young people may either underplay, not attribute or deny the harm associated with cyberbullying (Spears et al., 2008).
+A three-year Australian study on the consequences of cyberbullying found that mental health problems, including anxiety and depression, were more prevalent among children who reported that they had been cyberbullied compared to those who had been bullied offline.
+Interestingly, the students in this study stated that they felt cyberbullying was not as bad as offline bullying, even though the actual results showed that it was (JSCCS, 2011b).

-Some young people see cyberbullying as harder to avoid whereas others see offline bullying as more so (Spears et al., 2008).
-Respondents in the JSCCS survey indicated differing reactions to cyberbullying - some were deeply affected, some were able to shrug it off, and others did not interpret certain acts as cyberbullying.
-Smith et al. (2008) indicated that the type of cyberbullying may influence the way that young people perceived the impact, with misuse of photographs and bullying using a mobile phone perceived as having the greatest impact, and chat room and email incidents having the least impact.
+Some young people see cyberbullying as being harder to avoid, whereas others see offline bullying as being more so (Spears et al., 2008).
+Respondents in the JSCCS (2011a) survey indicated differing reactions to cyberbullying - some were deeply affected, some were able to shrug it off, and others did not interpret certain acts as cyberbullying.
+Smith et al. (2008) suggested that the type of cyberbullying may influence the way in which young people perceive the impact, with misuse of photographs and bullying using a mobile phone being perceived as having the greatest effect, and chat room and email incidents having the least effect.

-Young people may not be aware of the harm they cause through cyberbullying (O'Brien & Moules, 2010) and young people who are cyberbullied may take a message or email extremely seriously, when the sender may consider it a joke or idle remark (Cross et al., 2009).
+Young people may not be aware of the harm they cause through cyberbullying (O'Brien & Moules, 2010), and young people who are cyberbullied may take a message or email extremely seriously, while the sender may consider it a joke or idle remark (Cross et al., 2009).

 It is important to point out that, from a developmental perspective, exposure to online risk does not automatically translate to exposure to online harm.
 Risk-taking, rebellion and experimentation are all characteristics of adolescent development, and risky experiences can help to develop coping strategies and resilience (Green et al., 2011).
 It has been argued that young people with limited access to the Internet and less experience of usage may in fact be more vulnerable in terms of online safety (Cross et al., 2009).

-Excessive monitoring by parents of Internet use, for example, may limit development of understanding about using technologies responsibly in other contexts.
-An analogy is a child who holds a parent's hand every time he crosses the road, and without the opportunity to cross it alone he may not learn to do so independently (Office for Standards in Education, Children's Services and Skills [Ofsted], 2010).
+Excessive monitoring by parents of Internet use, for example, may limit children's development of understanding about using technologies responsibly in other contexts.
+An analogy is a child who holds a parent's hand every time he/she crosses the road, and without the opportunity to cross it alone he/she may not learn to do so independently (Office for Standards in Education, Children's Services and Skills [Ofsted], 2010).

 Efforts to encourage cybersafety need to find a balance between monitoring behaviour and allowing young people to independently and age-appropriately negotiate their own boundaries.
 Most young people have a wealth of experience in using technology and are more adept at handling situations online than is often assumed by adults (Third, Richardson, Collin, Rahilly, & Bolzan, 2011).